Getting Good Inventory

 Two old sayings always hold true: "He who has the cars, wins the game," and "You don’t have to own it to sell it and make money.”

 This seems too good to be true, but it is real - consignment inventory involves no capital investment, no floorplan cost, and no reconditioning or repair costs.
-Dealers control the eligibility criteria for which vehicles can be enrolled in their consignment program and the criteria can match owned-inventory to maintain consistency and brand.
+Dealers control the eligibility criteria for which vehicles can be enrolled in their consignment program and the criteria can match dealer-owned inventory to maintain consistency and brand.
 Through effective promoting and messaging, many consignment dealers receive high quality, one-owner, low mileage, hard to find, high-end, and best-seller models with consignment.
 How is that the case?
-Because they gain access to the private sellers that refuse to accept low ball offers for their high quality vehicle from one of the giants or local non-consignment dealerships.
+Because they gain access to a niche group of private sellers that refuse to accept wholesale offers for their high quality vehicle from one of the goliaths or local non-consignment dealerships.

 Faster Turn Rate